joao-cognition/devin-workshop/docs/WORKSHOP_PLAN.md

 Use this prompt with Devin:

 ```
-Please analyze the Excel files in the data/ directory:
+Please analyze the .csv files in the data/ directory:

 1. Read the file from my data/ directory
 2. Show me the structure of each file (columns, data types, row counts)
 3. Identify any data quality issues (missing values, duplicates, invalid formats)
-4. Create a data validation report
+4. Output a data validation report

 Follow our coding guidelines in docs/coding_guidelines.md for code style.
 ```